Frequently Asked Questions,

 North American Seasons:

-What are some yacht charter destinations I can choose from?
+What are some yacht charter destinations I can choose to charter?

-Whether your choice is the Bahamas or Caribbean with its warm inviting sun and crystal-clear waters, the Eastern or Western Mediterranean steeped in history and culture, the splendor of the Pacific Northwest or New England, or an exotic destination in the Pacific or Indian Ocean–the world is your playground when it comes to yacht chartering.
-Where you charter will depend on when you wish to charter, the experience you wish to have, the type of yacht you wish to charter and its availability.
+Would you like to experience the Bahamas or the Caribbean with sunny beaches and crystal-clear waters?
+The Eastern or Western Mediterranean steeped in history and culture.
+The Pacific Northwest or New England with its scenery and culture.
+Or an exotic destination in the Pacific or the Indian Ocean–the world is your playground when it comes to yacht chartering.
+Where you cruise will depend on when you charter, the experience you wish to have, the type of boat you charter and its availability.

-The Bahamas – A wonderful destination for the group seeking quieter anchorages, water sports, fishing, warm beautiful water away from the crowds.
+The Bahamas – A destination for the group seeking quieter anchorages, water sports, fishing, beautiful warm water away from the crowds.

-The Caribbean – Year-round wonderful weather with three popular yacht charter destinations:
+The Caribbean – Year-round good weather with three popular yacht charter destinations: